The problem of flavour: Solutions of the flavour problem

-Another class of top-down solutions to the flavour problem is based on extra-dimensions models\cite{Arkani-Hamed:1998jmv,Randall:1999ee}.
-For instance, a five-dimensional model where the bulk is a slice of AdS, and warped extra dimensions can provide a solution to the flavour problem\cite{Gherghetta:2000qt,Blanke:2008zb,Fuentes-Martin:2022xnb}.
+We can generate exponentially small Yukawa couplings for values of $c_{iL}$ and $c_{jR}$ slightly larger than $1/2$ \cite{Gherghetta:2000qt}.
+This results in an explanation for the fermion mass hierarchy through the metric warp factor.
 Moreover, the issue of neutrino masses can also be addressed in an extra-dimensional framework without invoking a see-saw mechanism\cite{Grossman:1999ra}.
 Furthermore, there are Randall-Sundrum-type models, which are also capable of addressing the flavour problem\cite{Casagrande:2008hr,Bauer:2009cf}.

 The models based on dynamical symmetry breaking\cite{Weinberg:1975gm,Susskind:1978ms} are also very attractive scenarios for solving the flavour problem.
 For instance, the idea of Pati and Salam \cite{Pati:1975md} that the SM fermions may be the bound states of more fundamental PRE-entities can provide a solution to the flavour problem\cite{Kaplan:1991dc}.
+In this model, the spontaneous breaking of the $SU(2)_L \times U(1)_Y$ of the SM is performed by a technicolour dynamics.
+Unlike conventional technicolour models, this is achieved by not coupling the SM fermions directly to the order parameter of the $SU(2)_L \times U(1)_Y$ breaking.
+Instead, the SM fermions mix with technibaryons.
+The diagonalization of the fermion/technibaryon mass matrix provides the masses of the SM fermions.
+Thus, in this model, the SM fermions are semi-composite states, having an admixture of technicoloured states.

-A dark technicolour symmetry can be used to solve the flavour problem either through the VEVs hierarchy or the FN mechanism\cite{Abbas:2020frs}.
+The assumption of composite fermions and an approximate $U(2)^3$ symmetry can also provide a solution, for instance, see reference \cite{Barbieri:2012uh} and references therein.
+A dark technicolour symmetry can be used to solve the flavour problem either through the VEVs hierarchy \cite{Abbas:2017vws,Abbas:2020frs,Abbas:2023dpf,Abbas:2023bmm}.
 This will be discussed in section \ref{UV} of this review.
-The assumption of composite fermions and an approximate $U(2)^3$ symmetry can also provide a solution, for instance, see reference \cite{Barbieri:2012uh} and references therein.